watson-intu/self-docs/installation/README.md

 ### Requesting access to the Watson Intu Gateway

 1. Request access to the Watson Intu Gateway.
-Open [Intu Gateway](https://rg-gateway.mybluemix.net/).
+Open <a href="https://rg-gateway.mybluemix.net/" target="_blank">Intu Gateway</a>
 2. Click **Log In** and specify your IBM Bluemix credentials.
 3. In the **Organization** field, specify the name of the organization that you represent.
 4. In the **Business Justification** field, briefly explain why you need access to the Intu Gateway.